-A large portion of the predictive modelling that occurs in practice is carried out through regression analysis.
+A large portion of the predictive modeling that occurs in practice is carried out through regression analysis.
 There are also many academic papers based on it.
 And it becomes extremely powerful when combined with techniques like factor analysis.
-Moreover, fundamentals of regression analysis are used in machine learning.
+Moreover, the fundamentals of regression analysis are used in machine learning.

 Therefore, it is easy to see why regressions are a must for data science.
 The general point is the following.

 “The amount of money you spend depends on the amount of money you earn.”

 In the same way, the amount of time you spend reading our tutorials is affected by your motivation to learn additional statistical methods.

 You can quantify these relationships and many others using regression analysis.